documenso/documenso/README.md

 ### Requirements

-To run Documenso locally you need
+To run Documenso locally you will need

 - Node.js
 - Postgres SQL Database